schubergphilis/paleofuturistic_python/docs/walkthrough.md

 Let's go over the bootstrapping and the development cycle in full detail.

 In this walkthrough we are going to create a Python library and publish it to PyPI.
-While doing so we will do all the steps you would normally do during a feature development as well.
+While doing so we will do all the steps you would normally do during feature development as well.
 Also, we will publish the project's documentation to GitHub Pages.

 You are encouraged to go through this walkthrough twice.